-- (ii) The solar energy facility is completely enclosed with fencing in compliance with the latest version of the National Electric Code as of the enactment date of the amendatory act that added this section or any applicable successor standard approved by the commission as reasonable and consistent with the purposes of this subdivision. - (iii) Solar panel components do not exceed a maximum height of 25 feet above ground when the arrays are at full tilt. - (iv) The solar energy facility does not generate a maximum sound in excess of 55 average hourly decibels as modeled at the nearest outer wall of the nearest dwelling located on an adjacent nonparticipating property.
-Decibel modeling shall use the A-weighted scale as designed by the American National Standards Institute. - (ν) The solar energy facility will implement dark sky friendly lighting solutions. - (vi) The commission may adopt more stringent requirements under this subdivision if determined necessary for compliance with state or federal environmental regulations. - (b) For a wind energy facility, all of the following: - 29 (i) The following minimum setback distances, measured from the center of the base of the wind tower:
+- (ii) Fencing for the solar energy facility complies with the latest version of the National Electric Code as of the effective date of the amendatory act that added this section or any applicable successor standard approved by the commission as reasonable and consistent with the purposes of this subsection. - (iii) Solar panel components do not exceed a maximum height of 25 feet above ground when the arrays are at full tilt. - (iv) The solar energy facility does not generate a maximum sound in excess of 55 average hourly decibels as modeled at the nearest outer wall of the nearest dwelling located on an adjacent nonparticipating property.
+Decibel modeling shall use the A-weighted scale as designed by the American National Standards Institute. - (v) The solar energy facility will implement dark sky-friendly lighting solutions. - (vi) The solar energy facility will comply with any more stringent requirements adopted by the commission.
+Before adopting such requirements, the commission must determine that the requirements are necessary for compliance with state or federal environmental regulations. - (b) For a wind energy facility, all of the following: - 27 (i) The following minimum setback distances, measured from the 28 center of the base of the wind tower:

-2 Setback Description Setback Distance 3 Occupied community buildings 2.1 times the maximum blade tip 4 and residences on height to the nearest point on 5 nonparticipating properties the outside wall of the 6 structure 7 Residences and other structures 1.1 times the maximum blade tip 8 on participating properties height to the nearest point on 9 the outside wall of the 10 structure 11 Nonparticipating property lines 1.1 times the maximum blade tip 12 height 13 Public road right-of-way 1.1 times the maximum blade tip 14 height to the center line of 15 the public road right-of-way 16 Overhead communication and 1.1 times the maximum blade tip 17 electric transmission, not height to the center line of 18 including utility service lines the easement containing the 19 to individual houses or overhead line 20 outbuildings
+1 Setback Description Setback Distance 2 Occupied community buildings 2.1 times the maximum blade tip 3 and residences on height to the nearest point on 4 nonparticipating properties the outside wall of the 5 structure 6 Residences and other structures 1.1 times the maximum blade tip 7 on participating properties height to the nearest point on 3 the outside wall of the 9 structure 10 Nonparticipating property lines 1.1 times the maximum blade tip 11 height 12 Public road right-of-way 1.1 times the maximum blade tip 13 height to the center line of 14 the public road right-of-way 15 Overhead communication and 1.1 times the maximum blade tip 16 electric transmission, not height to the center line of 17 including utility service lines the easement containing the 18 to individual houses or overhead line 19 outbuildings